am1994/snippet_code/README.md

 # Flutter Snippet Code
-I made this repository to collect all issues that i have faced in my flutter code with their sollution.
+I made this repository to collect all issues that i have faced in my flutter code with their sollutions.

-## if that help you don't forgte to hit Satr!!
+## if that help you don't forget to hit Star!!

-thank you
+## thank you